 A degree in Environmental Science and Conservation (ESC) will prepare you for a career in a diverse and increasingly important field.
 The environmental sciences are consistently rated among the fastest-growing career fields in the world and provide opportunities to make a positive impact on nature and society.
-Our program teaches students to protect human health and the environment, while working toward a fair and just society and sustainable economy.
+The program teaches students to protect human health and the environment while working toward a fair and just society and a sustainable economy.

 The ESC program is immersive and experiential.
-As a student in the program, you will have opportunities to apply knowledge through class exercises, volunteer work, and internships.
-With our own 250-acre federally-protected nature preserve, access to thousands more acres of Balcones Canyonlands Preserve, and our world-renowned Friesenhahn Cave, the ESC program is uniquely situated to provide you with the knowledge, skills, and experiences required to be competitive in the environmental field.
+As a student in the program, you will have numerous opportunities to apply knowledge through class exercises, volunteer work and internships.
+With Concordia’s 250-acre, federally-protected nature preserve, access to thousands of more acres of the Balcones Canyonlands Preserve and National Wildlife Refuge, and the University’s world-renowned Friesenhahn Cave, the ESC program is uniquely situated to provide you with the knowledge, skills and experiences necessary to make a difference in the world.

-Curriculum Overview for an Environmental Science and Conservation Degree
+Curriculum Overview for a Degree in Environmental Science and Conservation

 Here are some highlighted courses:

 ESC 3340 Wildlife Management and ESC 3350 Watershed Management: Students work with the Office of Environmental Stewardship and Travis County Natural Resources to manage the on-campus habitat for the endangered Golden-cheeked Warbler and threatened Jollyville Plateau salamander.

 ESC 3306 Natural Resources Conservation: The course provides students a survey of topics in natural resources conservation, including wildlife, water, forestry, soils and agriculture.
 Students also receive an introduction to environmental ethics and environmental sociology.